Alvin Lee: Death

-Lee died on 6 March 2013 in Spain.
-He died from "unforeseen complications following a routine surgical procedure" to correct an atrial arrhythmia.
-He was 68.
+Lee died in Spain on 6 March 2013, aged 68, due to complications from surgery to correct an atrial arrhythmia.
 His former bandmates lamented his death.
 Leo Lyons called him "the closest thing I had to a brother", while Ric Lee (no relation) said "I don't think it's even sunk in yet as to the reality of his passing".
 Billboard highlighted such landmark performances as "I'm Going Home" from the Woodstock festival and his 1971 hit single "I'd Love to Change the World".